plasmatech8/svelte-practice/09_sveltekit_crash_course_james_2021_06/README.md

 We will use tailwind to create a card.

 We will use CSS grid (tailwind) to format the cards into a grid.

+## 07. Adding search

+Search will be added into index.svelte.